Dedicated To Serving Clients In Carroll, Rockingham & Strafford Counties

 Although misdemeanor charges carry lighter penalties than felonies, there is no such thing as a minor criminal conviction.
 Ideally, you want to avoid any type of criminal record when at all possible.
-If you have been charged with a crime, contact Kalled Law Offices, PLLC for a competent Carroll County misdemeanors lawyer.
+If you have been charged with a crime, contact Kalled Law Offices, PLLC, for a competent New Hampshire misdemeanors lawyer.
 With over four decades of collective experience, our firm has successfully represented countless clients with a variety of misdemeanor charges.
 We are knowledgeable in trial-tested defense strategies to help you obtain the results that you want.

 Misdemeanors are often classified into levels, or degrees, denoting the seriousness of the offense.
 In New Hampshire, misdemeanors are classified as Class A or Class B misdemeanors.
-This can influence the penalty for conviction, resulting in lesser or more serious punishment of a specific crime.
-When you come to our firm, our Carroll County misdemeanors attorney can advise you about the specifics of your case and recommend the best legal strategy in your situation.
+This can influence the penalty for conviction, resulting in lesser or more serious punishment for a specific crime.
+When you come to our firm, our New Hampshire misdemeanors attorney can advise you about the specifics of your case and recommend the best legal strategy in your situation.

-Certain factors can turn your misdemeanor to a felony crime include:
+Certain factors that can turn your misdemeanor into a felony crime include:

 - When a dangerous weapon is involved